catalyzeio/stratum-docs/concepts/organizations.md

 ## Groups

-Every user in an organization belongs to at least one "group" ([more on "groups" and how to manage them](/compliant-cloud/articles/concepts/acl-groups)).
-Groups manage who in your organization has access to any given Datica resource or product.
-You can create and delete groups as you see fit, but you only start out with one, **Admins**, which is a group you may not delete or modify as it is the group that administrates user privileges (though you may revoke access to the group).
+Every user in an organization can belong to any number of groups ([more on "groups" and how to manage them](/compliant-cloud/articles/concepts/acl-groups)).
+Groups, via ACLs, allow their members to access Datica resources and products.
+You can create and delete groups as you see fit.
+When a new organization is created an **Admins** group will be created automatically.
 Typically, an organization only has a few **Admins**.
-When a new organization is created for you, the first user invited becomes the first **Admin**.

 ## ACLs